|

 focus was the intellectual dishonesty of the way political “debate” is

-conducted, as large corporate interest pay both Republican and Democratic
+conducted, as large corporate interest pay both Republican and Democratic candidates

-the right thing.
 Nader has a new book “The

 Seventeen Traditions” (blogger review) (Harper Collins) which he signed